rziga/numpy-is-all-you-need/readme.md

         return d_X
 ```

-Unlike Pytorch, however, saving calculations for efficient backprop are saved/handled in layers directly, without any ctx.
+Unlike Pytorch, however, saving calculations for efficient backprop is handled in layers directly, without any funtion ctx.
-For example, in softmax backprop you use the result of forward in backward to save calculations, so reusing a layer with no parameters is not possible here.
+For example, in softmax you use the result of forward pass in backward to save some calculations.
+These output arrays are saved in the layer object in my implementation.
+This means that reusing even a layer with no parameters is not possible here.
-That is why starting backprop is a bit different:
+That is also why starting the backprop is a bit different:

 ```py
 model.backward(loss.backward())